Jack Torrance (athlete): Biography

 While Torrance did not improve his record in 1935, he remained the world's leading shot putter.
 He was national champion both in the indoors and outdoors event and topped the world list at 16.60 m (54 ft 5 1/2 in), ahead of Germany's Hans Woellke and Lyman.
 With the Olympic Games in Berlin less than a year away, he was considered not only a clear favorite for the Olympic shot put, but one of America's top prospects in any event.

 Torrance, though, was badly overweight by the summer of 1936, weighing 325 pounds in July.
 Attempts to reduce his weight ahead of the Olympics were unsuccessful.
 He had also cut down on training.
 Even so, he entered the Olympics as the world leader and winner of the United States Olympic Trials.
 In Berlin, he only managed 15.38 m (50 feet 5 1/2 in), placing him fifth.

 After the Olympics, Torrance turned his attention to other sports.
 He debuted as a boxer in December 1936, knocking out Owen Flynn in the first round.
 His next three bouts were also quick knock-out wins.
 In the aftermath of an aborted February 1937 fight, however, his manager Herbert Brodie was suspended and fined for attempting to fix his matches.
 Torrance himself was found not to have played a part and continued his boxing career.
 On April 28, 1937 he was knocked out in the second round by Abe Simon and his boxing career subsequently went on a downward spiral.

 He subsequently worked briefly as a policeman, a car salesman and as custodian of the old Louisiana State House.
 In 1939 he signed with Chicago Bears of the National Football League.
 He played tackle in a total of fifteen games in 1939 and 1940.

 Torrance's shot put world record outlasted his sports career, remaining in the books until Charlie Fonville threw 17.68 m (58 ft 1/4 in) on April 17, 1948.
 Torrance was inducted in the Louisiana Sports Hall of Fame in 1961.
 He died in November 1969 of a heart attack.
+In 2015, Torrance was inducted into the USATF Hall of Fame in New York City.